zengbing15/lumos_doc/docs/guides/buildTransactions.md

 id: buildtransactions
 title: Build Transactions
 ---
-The goal and the core functionality of a DApp built on top of Lumos is to build transactions in response to user requests.
+The objective and the core functionality of a DApp built on top of Lumos is to build transactions in response to user requests.
 Lumos provides the [TransactionSkeleton](https://nervosnetwork.github.io/lumos/modules/helpers.html#transactionskeletontype) that significantly simplifies the transaction assembling process.
 Each transaction skeleton corresponds to an action, and will be built into a single transaction that is ready to be submitted to CKB.

 This guide introduces the general workflow of assembling transactions.
 The workflow applies to the following examples of a common transfer operation, DAO operations, a transfer operation with the `locktimepool`, and SUDT operations.